 The above requirements were worked out, after a thorough study of the health situation in the country, by the Committee members.
-They travelled right across the country's length and breadth to gather information and record observations.
-It is a pity that this exercise is lost to history because of inadequate efforts on part of the planners and policy makers to implement fully the recommendations of the Bhore Committee.

-The first response to the question of using the above norms in India is that they are excessive for a poor country and we do not have the resources to create such a level of health care provision.
+This exercise is lost to history because of inadequate efforts on part of the planners and policy makers to implement fully the recommendations of the Bhore Committee.
+The first response from the government and policy makers is that they are excessive for a poor country and we do not have the resources to create such a level of health care provision.
 Such a reaction is invariably not a studied one and needs to be corrected.
-Let us construct a selected epidemiological profile of the country based on whatever proximate data is available through official statistics and research studies.
-We have obtained the following profile after reviewing available information:

-- ➤ Daily morbidity = 2% to 3% of population, that is about 29 million patients to be handled everyday (10,500 million per year) - ➤ Hospitalisation Rate 20 per 1000 population per year with 12 days average stay per case, that is a requirement of 228 million bed-days (that is 19 million hospitalisations as per NSS -1987 survey, an underestimate because smaller studies give estimates of 50/1000/year or 49 million hospitalisations) - ➤ Prevalence of Tuberculosis 11.4 per 1000 population or a caseload of 11 million patients - ➤ Prevalence of Leprosy 4.5 per 1000 population or a caseload of 4 million patients - ➤ Incidence of Malaria 2.6 per 1000 population yearly or 2.5 million new cases each year - ➤ Diarrhoeal diseases (under 5) = 7.5% (2-week incidence) or 1.8 episodes/child/year or 237 million cases annually - ARI (under 5) = 18.4% (2-week incidence) or 3.5 episodes per child per year or 462 million cases per year - ➤ Cancers = 1.5 per 1000 population per year (incidence) or 1.47 million new cases every year - ➤ Blindness =1.4% of population or 13.72 million blind persons - ➤ Pregnancies = 21.4% of childbearing age-group women at any point of time or 40 million pregnant women - ➤ Deliveries/Births 30 per 1000 population per year or about 80,000 births every day (CBHI, WHO,1988, ICMR,1990, NICD,1988, Gupta et.al.,1992, NSS,1987)
+We have obtained the following profile after reviewing available information: (i) Daily morbidity = 1 % to 2% of population, that is about 10 - 20 million patients to be handled everyday (4 -7 billion per year)

+(ii) Hospitalisation Rate = 20 per 1000 population per year with 12 days average stay per case, that is a requirement of 228 million bed-days (that is 20 million hospitalisations as per NSS - 1987 survey, an underestimate because smaller studies give estimates of 50/1000/year or 50 million hospitalisations)

+(iii) Prevalence of Tuberculosis = 11.4 per 1000 population or a caseload of over 11 million patients

+(iv) Prevalence of Leprosy = 4.5 per 1000 population or a caseload of over 4 million patients

+(v) Incidence of Malaria = 2.6 per 1000 population yearly or 2.6 million new cases each year

+(vi) Diarrhoeal diseases = (under 5) = 7.5% (2-week incidence) or 1.8 episodes/child/year or about 250nlillion cases annually

+(vii) Acute Respiratory Infections (under 5) = 18.4% (2week incidence) or 3.5 episodes per child per year or nearly 500 million cases per year

+(viii) Cancers = 1.5 per 1000 population per year (incidence) or 1.5 million new cases every year

+(ix) Blindness = 1.4% of population or 14 million blind persons

+(x) Pregnancies = 21.4% of childbearing age-group women at any point of time or over 40 million pregnant women

+(xi) Deliveries/Births = 25 per 1000 population per year or about 68,500 births every day

+(Estimated from CBHI, WHO, 1988, ICMR, 1990, NICD, 1988, Gupta et.al., 1992, NSS, 1987)

 The above is a very select profile which reflects what is expected out of a health care delivery system.
 Let us take handling of daily morbidity alone, that is, outpatient care.
-There are 29 million cases to be tackled every day.
-Assuming that all will seek care (this usually happens when health care is universally available, in fact the latter increases perception of morbidity) and that each GP can handle about 60 patients in a days work, we would need over 450,000 GPs equitably distributed across the country.
-This is only an average; the actual requirement will depend on spatial factors (density and distance).
-This means one GP per about 2500 population, this ratio being three times less favourable than what prevails presently in the developed capitalist and the socialist countries.
-Today we already have over 1,100,000 doctors of all systems (450,000 allopathic) and if we can integrate all the systems through a CME program and redistribute doctors as per standard requirements we can provide GP services in the ratio of one GP per 700-1000 population.
+There are between 10- 20 million cases to be tackled every day.
+Assuming that all will seek care (this usually happens when health care is universally available) and that each GP can handle about 60 patients in a days work, we would need about 350,000 GPs equitably distributed across the country.
+The actual requirement will depend on spatial factors (density and distance).
+This means one GP per about 500 families, this ratio being three times less favourable than what prevails presently in the developed capitalist and the socialist countries: Today we already have over 1,300,000 doctors of all systems (550,000 allopathic) and we can integrate all the systems through a continuing medical education (CME) program and redistribute doctors as per standard requirements.